renlulu/ParseProject/OpenNodes/project.md

 ---
+name: OpenNodes
-name: OpenNodesdescription: A digital nexus for key stakeholders in Singapore to drive wider blockchain adoption and foster innovation.
+description: A digital nexus for key stakeholders in Singapore to drive wider blockchain adoption and foster innovation.
 logo: yes
 categories: Education
 status: Live